Telefu21/cryptomall/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [ ] Add CRC Calculation to API
-- [x] Add back to top links
+- [ ] Add Encrypt/Decrypt functionality to API
+- [ ] Add Changelog
 - [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add Api Documentation
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Telefu21/cryptomall/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>